SandyRodger/capstone/W1_D4_functional_system_design_&_caches_CDN/caching_reading.md

 - cache size: the amount of memory/storage allocated for the cache
 - cache latency: time it takes to access data from the cache.
 Lower cache latency means it's faster and more effective
 ### Conclusion

+### how to read

+- cache aside:
+  - much more common
+- read through
+  - if it isn;t in the cache

+### Redis:

+- you have a server that runs Reddis

+### Memcached

+- There are some differences, Reddis is used more frequently